9 Easy Jazz Guitar Songs

 Georgia on my mind.

-Take the ‘A’ Train was originally written in 1941 by Billy Strayhorn for the Duke Ellington Orchestra.
+6. Take the 'A' Train by Duke Ellington Take the 'A' Train was originally written in 1941 by Billy Strayhorn for the Duke Ellington Orchestra.
 That song became so famous that it was actually used in the famous game GTA IV.
+From Duke Ellington to Tina May, at least 20 singers and composers have covered this song from time to time.
+This Jazz piece is a treat to the ears.

 Take the 'A' Train Chords: